-Tableau Server: Everybody's Install Guide
+Tableau Server on Windows: Everybody's Install Guide

 Tableau software is a family of analytics tools designed to help anyone see and understand their data.
 With Tableau, you ask questions, find answers, and share insights from data.
 Tableau Desktop is the visual exploration and analysis application, and you can use Tableau Server or Tableau Online to collaborate on the web.